-French at Sheffield has a long-established profile of internationally outstanding research in French and Francophone Studies and forms a dynamic and diverse research community, including a thriving group of postgraduate researchers and students.
-All academic staff are involved in research and scholarship that directly informs our teaching.
-The research expertise and projects of staff are exceptionally wide-ranging - the portfolio of specialisms ranges from medieval manuscripts, through discourse analysis, politics and literature of the 18th to 21st centuries, francophone literature, contemporary cinema, visual and performance art, sociology and modern history.
+French and Francophone Studies at Sheffield has a long-established profile of internationally outstanding research and forms a dynamic and diverse research community, including a thriving group of postgraduate researchers and students.
+All of the academic staff are involved in research and scholarship that directly inform their teaching.
+The research expertise and projects of staff are exceptionally wide-ranging - the portfolio of specialisms ranges from the politics and literature of the 18th to 21st centuries, to francophone literatures, post-colonial and neo-colonial studies, critical discourse analysis, contemporary cinema, visual and performance art, sociology, modern history and life-writing.

-We are committed to sharing and developing collaborative research outside of the university and, to this aim, we work with key partners including schools, cinemas, festivals, galleries, charities and international bodies to develop inclusive projects.
+We are committed to sharing and developing collaborative research outside of the university and, to this aim, we work with key partners including schools, cinemas, festivals, galleries, charities, media and international bodies to develop inclusive projects.

-Contemporary cultural studies constitutes a distinctive research focus for French at Sheffield and provides both disciplinary strength and interdisciplinary innovation in its engagement with the construction of identity across literary, discursive, visual and spatial practices.
-Research expertise in the problematics of the post(-)colonial drives analysis of the relationship between cultural production and identity in Francophone west Africa (Audrey Small).
-Research expertise in contemporary visual arts investigates the representational strategies and spatial practices of recognized and emerging artists (Amanda Crawley-Jackson), whilst work on film (Julia Dobson) addresses the interactions between genre, gender and film in the constructions of personal and political identities.
+Research expertise in the problematics of the post(-)colonial drives analysis of the relationship between cultural production and identity in francophone west Africa (Audrey Small).
+Research expertise in contemporary visual arts investigates the representational strategies and spatial practices of recognized and emerging artists in France and francophone north Africa (Amanda Crawley-Jackson), whilst work on film (Julia Dobson) addresses the interactions between genre, gender and film in the constructions of personal and political identities.
 In a world of smart objects and objectified subjects, constructions of human identity and agency are also at the core of research on object-based theatre (Julia Dobson).

 Literary studies and History of ideas

 Research expertise in literary studies and the history of ideas enables a clearer understanding of the historic and cultural specificities of a text across contexts of production and reception.
-Work on the non-canonical and subversive texts of the 12th century (Penny Simons) reflect on contemporary values.
-Research which constructs important connections between the literary canon and contemporary political and critical discourses includes the examination of the connections between literary expression and the history of ideas in the 19th century in specific relation to Balzac (Maxime Goergen) and through discourses and representations of revolution and the sublime in the 18th century (David McCallam).
+Research which constructs important connections between the literary canon and contemporary political and critical discourses includes analyses of literary expression and the history of ideas in the 19th century in relation to Balzac, Hugo, Zola and other major writers (Maxime Goergen) as well as through discourses and representations of Revolution and the natural sublime in the 18th century (David McCallam).
 This extends to the study of specific cultural and philosophical figures such as Todorov (Karine Zbinden).

 Cultural history and society